-Consistent with the School's Truancy Policy, Students who are habitually truant or have excessive absences will be required to have an absence intervention plan in place before filing a truancy complaint in juvenile court.
+Consistent with the School's Truancy Policy (which follows House Bill 410 (2017-2018), students who are habitually truant or have excessive absences will be required to have an absence intervention plan in place before filing a truancy complaint in juvenile court.
 These plans will be developed by the absence intervention team, including the parent.

-- Excessively absent is one who is absent with or without a legitimate excuse for: - o thirty-eight (38) or more hours in one (1) school month; or - Sixty-five (65) or more hours in one (1) school year. - Habitually truant is one who is absent without a legitimate excuse for: - Thirty (30) or more consecutive hours; - o Forty-two (42) or more total hours in one (1) school month; or - Seventy-two (72) or more hours in one (1) school year.
+- Excessively absent is one who is absent with or without a legitimate excuse for: - Thirty-eight (38) or more hours in one (1) school month; or - Sixty-five (65) or more hours in one (1) school year. - Habitually truant is one who is absent without a legitimate excuse for: - Thirty (30) or more consecutive hours; - Forty-two (42) or more total hours in one (1) school month; or - Seventy-two (72) or more hours in one (1) school year.